Bank of Montreal Can Sells 11,018 Shares of Leidos Holdings, Inc. (NYSE:LDOS)

-Bank of Montreal Can decreased its position in shares of Leidos Holdings, Inc. (NYSE:LDOS – Get Rating) by 9.8% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 101,961 shares of the aerospace company’s stock after selling 11,018 shares during the quarter.
-Bank of Montreal Can’s holdings in Leidos were worth $10,369,000 at the end of the most recent reporting period.
+Bank of Montreal Can lowered its stake in Leidos Holdings, Inc. (NYSE:LDOS – Get Rating) by 9.8% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 101,961 shares of the aerospace company’s stock after selling 11,018 shares during the quarter.
+Bank of Montreal Can’s holdings in Leidos were worth $10,369,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also bought and sold shares of the company.
-Vestmark Advisory Solutions Inc. lifted its position in Leidos by 4.6% during the second quarter.
-Vestmark Advisory Solutions Inc. now owns 2,286 shares of the aerospace company’s stock worth $230,000 after purchasing an additional 101 shares during the period.
-United Capital Financial Advisers LLC lifted its position in Leidos by 1.6% during the first quarter.
-United Capital Financial Advisers LLC now owns 6,651 shares of the aerospace company’s stock worth $718,000 after purchasing an additional 107 shares during the period.
-M&T Bank Corp lifted its position in Leidos by 1.0% during the first quarter.
-M&T Bank Corp now owns 11,373 shares of the aerospace company’s stock worth $1,227,000 after purchasing an additional 111 shares during the period.
-EverSource Wealth Advisors LLC lifted its position in Leidos by 27.1% during the first quarter.
-EverSource Wealth Advisors LLC now owns 553 shares of the aerospace company’s stock worth $59,000 after purchasing an additional 118 shares during the period.
-Finally, Lido Advisors LLC lifted its position in Leidos by 0.9% during the first quarter.
-Lido Advisors LLC now owns 13,762 shares of the aerospace company’s stock worth $1,486,000 after purchasing an additional 119 shares during the period.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Commerce Bank lifted its holdings in shares of Leidos by 4.6% in the first quarter.
+Commerce Bank now owns 4,903 shares of the aerospace company’s stock worth $530,000 after acquiring an additional 215 shares during the last quarter.
+Advisor Group Holdings Inc. lifted its holdings in shares of Leidos by 3.1% in the first quarter.
+Advisor Group Holdings Inc. now owns 17,833 shares of the aerospace company’s stock worth $1,859,000 after acquiring an additional 533 shares during the last quarter.
+M&T Bank Corp lifted its holdings in shares of Leidos by 17.9% in the second quarter.
+M&T Bank Corp now owns 13,409 shares of the aerospace company’s stock worth $1,345,000 after acquiring an additional 2,036 shares during the last quarter.
+Teacher Retirement System of Texas lifted its holdings in shares of Leidos by 7.0% in the first quarter.
+Teacher Retirement System of Texas now owns 27,733 shares of the aerospace company’s stock worth $2,996,000 after acquiring an additional 1,815 shares during the last quarter.
+Finally, Private Advisor Group LLC lifted its holdings in shares of Leidos by 2.3% in the second quarter.
+Private Advisor Group LLC now owns 6,785 shares of the aerospace company’s stock worth $683,000 after acquiring an additional 152 shares during the last quarter.
 Institutional investors own 76.23% of the company’s stock.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, December 30th.
-Shareholders of record on Thursday, December 15th will be issued a dividend of $0.36 per share.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 30th.
+Investors of record on Thursday, December 15th will be issued a $0.36 dividend.
 This represents a $1.44 dividend on an annualized basis and a dividend yield of 1.34%.
-The ex-dividend date is Wednesday, December 14th.
-Leidos’s payout ratio is 29.45%.
+The ex-dividend date of this dividend is Wednesday, December 14th.
+Leidos’s dividend payout ratio is currently 29.45%.

-In other Leidos news, CEO Roger A. Krone sold 13,239 shares of the stock in a transaction that occurred on Wednesday, November 23rd.
-The stock was sold at an average price of $107.08, for a total transaction of $1,417,632.12.
-Following the transaction, the chief executive officer now directly owns 219,246 shares in the company, valued at approximately $23,476,861.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
 In related news, insider Roy E. Stevens sold 1,515 shares of the stock in a transaction on Friday, November 4th.
 The stock was sold at an average price of $103.43, for a total value of $156,696.45.
 Following the transaction, the insider now directly owns 24,814 shares in the company, valued at approximately $2,566,512.02.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Roger A. Krone sold 13,239 shares of the stock in a transaction on Wednesday, November 23rd.
-The stock was sold at an average price of $107.08, for a total value of $1,417,632.12.
-Following the completion of the transaction, the chief executive officer now owns 219,246 shares in the company, valued at $23,476,861.68.
+In related news, insider Roy E. Stevens sold 1,515 shares of the stock in a transaction on Friday, November 4th.
+The stock was sold at an average price of $103.43, for a total value of $156,696.45.
+Following the transaction, the insider now directly owns 24,814 shares in the company, valued at approximately $2,566,512.02.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Roger A. Krone sold 13,239 shares of the firm’s stock in a transaction on Wednesday, November 23rd.
+The shares were sold at an average price of $107.08, for a total value of $1,417,632.12.
+Following the transaction, the chief executive officer now owns 219,246 shares in the company, valued at $23,476,861.68.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 39,991 shares of company stock worth $4,292,606.
+Insiders have sold a total of 39,991 shares of company stock worth $4,292,606 in the last ninety days.
 Corporate insiders own 1.67% of the company’s stock.

-LDOS has been the subject of a number of research reports.
-Royal Bank of Canada increased their target price on shares of Leidos from $100.00 to $105.00 and gave the stock a “sector perform” rating in a report on Wednesday, November 2nd.
-Morgan Stanley increased their target price on shares of Leidos from $107.00 to $110.00 and gave the stock an “equal weight” rating in a report on Wednesday, August 3rd.
+Several research analysts have recently issued reports on LDOS shares.
+Wells Fargo & Company upped their price objective on Leidos from $105.00 to $114.00 in a research note on Tuesday, November 8th.
 StockNews.com raised Leidos from a “buy” rating to a “strong-buy” rating in a research note on Tuesday, November 8th.
-Finally, Wells Fargo & Company increased their target price on shares of Leidos from $105.00 to $114.00 in a research report on Tuesday, November 8th.
-Four equities research analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Leidos currently has an average rating of “Moderate Buy” and an average price target of $112.29.
+Royal Bank of Canada upped their price objective on Leidos from $100.00 to $105.00 and gave the company a “sector perform” rating in a research note on Wednesday, November 2nd.
+Finally, Morgan Stanley upped their price objective on Leidos from $107.00 to $110.00 and gave the company an “equal weight” rating in a research note on Wednesday, August 3rd.
+Four research analysts have rated the stock with a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $112.29.

 Leidos Company Profile